-“Most foods you’re getting when you go out to eat are not going to have the right balance of nutrients,” Dr. Deborah Cohen, physician scientist at RAND Corporation, told Healthline.
+“Most foods you’re getting when you go out to eat are not going to have the right balance of nutrients,” said Dr. Deborah Cohen, physician scientist at RAND Corporation, speaking with Healthline.
 “They are going to have too many calories, too much salt, too much sugar, and too much fat.”

-Many public health officials would no doubt love to see a few more Matcha Konomis around the country.
+There are some exceptions, of course.
+Many public health officials would no doubt love to see a few more nutritious food truck options around the country.
 But they’d probably settle for food trucks offering one or two healthy meals alongside their best sellers.

-Which is what Cohen and her colleagues attempted in Los Angeles, where thousands of licensed and unlicensed food trucks — known as “loncheras” — serve up tasty meals to hungry customers.
+This is what Cohen and her colleagues attempted in Los Angeles, where thousands of food trucks — known as “loncheras” — serve up tasty meals to hungry customers.

 The big question is: Would food truck operators bite?